Liwagao Island: Caluya claim

 Resolution No. 142-2012 of the Provincial Board of Antique expressed Antique province's position in the dispute.
 It asserts that Liwagao is within its territorial jurisdiction citing an original certificate of title 42891 issued by the Register of Deeds to Joaquin Lim which identified the contested island as part of Barangay Sibolo of the town of Caluya.
 It also cites the records of the Commission on Election which contains names of Liwagao residents who are registered as voters of Sibolo as well as elected barangay officials from the locality that are residents of the island.
 It also points out that a map by the National Mapping and Resource Information Authority displays the island as geographically part of Antique.

 2021 court ruling

-The Regional Trial Court (RTC) Branch 43 in Roxas, Oriental Mindoro issued a ruling in August 19, 2021, that Liwagao "is within the territorial, political and administrative jurisdiction" of Bulalacao.
+The Regional Trial Court (RTC) Branch 43 in Roxas, Oriental Mindoro issued a ruling on August 19, 2021, that Liwagao "is within the territorial, political and administrative jurisdiction" of Bulalacao.
 The decision can still be appealed.